 Advice and Guidance for your Future

 While you are learning at ECC, in the classroom or as an apprentice, we want to help and support you with your future plans and we have lots of services available to do this.
 The next step in your journey is supported by a whole college approach to careers information, advice and guidance.

-Your teacher, careers coach, student achievement mentor or apprenticeship employer are your first points of contact for career/progression guidance and will help you through your career and wellbeing programme and 1:1 sessions.
+Your teacher, careers adviser, student achievement mentor or apprenticeship employer and assessor are your first points of contact for career/progression guidance and will help you through your career and wellbeing programme and 1:1 sessions.